|site search by freefind|

 not in a place to fully receive His love…and that's not God's fault as we will see.

 For he [God] chose us in him [Jesus] before the creation of the world to be holy and blameless in his sight.
 In love he predestined us to be adopted as his sons through Jesus Christ, in accordance with his pleasure and will— [Eph.
 1:4-5, NIV]

 Long before he laid down earth's foundations, he had us in mind, had settled on us as the focus of his love, to be made whole and holy by his love.
 Long, long ago he decided to adopt us into his family through Jesus Christ.
 (What pleasure he took in planning this!)
 He wanted us to enter into the celebration of his lavish gift-giving by the hand of his beloved Son.
 [Eph.
 1:4-5, The Message]

-In the planning stage before time God also knew that the creature He created would reject His love.
+In the planning stage, before time, God also knew that the creature He created would reject His love.
 Since God is perfect such a rebellious rejection would require perfect justice and punishment.
-Then in a very real sense came the birth of Christianity: God determined to become one of His own creatures and to endure His own perfect justice on behalf of His rebellious creation in order that He could return them to the beautiful love relationship He had designed them for.
+Then in a very real sense came the birth of Christianity: God determined to become one of His own creatures and to endure His own perfect justice on behalf of His rebellious creation in order that He could return them to the beautiful love relationship for which He had designed them.
 God knew we would need a Saviour and He planned for it.
-Where did Christianity originate: before the first physical act of creation in the planning and wisdom of God.
+Where did Christianity originate? - before the first physical act of creation in the planning and wisdom of God.